 It can definitely be overwhelming to think of the big picture and how it all fits together.
 So, let’s break it down a bit.

 And then chat about the process we call “laboring down”—specifically what it looks like to labor down if you’ve chosen the route of an epidural!

 Receiving an epidural for a vaginal birth does not, under most circumstances, result in a complete lack of feeling.
-By not removing all of the sensation, this will allow you to maintain the mobility you need when it comes time for you to push, so baby can make their grand entrance!
+Not removing all of the sensations will allow you to maintain the mobility you need when it comes time for you to push, so the baby can make its grand entrance!
 Promise you, it’s a good thing—no need to panic, Mama!

 Now back to the idea of waiting.

-Once you’re in active labor, your cervix will soften and start to dilate to prepare for baby to make their way down into the birth canal.
-Once you reach the 10 centimeter milestone, it’s a good indication that baby will be there so soon!
+Once you’re in active labor, your cervix will soften and start to dilate to prepare for the baby to make their way down into the birth canal.
+Once you reach the 10-centimeter milestone, it’s a good indication that the baby will be there so soon!

 But don’t pop the champagne just yet…